 Capitalised exploration and evaluation costs consist of direct costs, licence payments and fixed salary/consultant costs, capitalised in accordance with IFRS 6 "Exploration for and Evaluation of Mineral Resources".
 The group and company recognises expenditure as exploration and evaluation assets when it determines that those assets will be successful in finding specific mineral assets.
 Exploration and evaluation assets are initially measured at cost.
-Exploration and evaluation costs are assessed for impairment when facts and circumstances suggest that the carrying amount of an asset may exceed its recoverable amount.
+Exploration and evaluation costs are assessed for indications of impairment annually.
+Where the carrying amount of an asset exceeds its recoverable amount an impairment is recognised.
 Any impairment is recognised directly in profit or loss.